 Ascension Catholic Academy is a consortium of schools formed in August 2016.
 The Academy provides centralized leadership and governance in multiple schools to deliver academic excellence and coordinated efforts to serve the whole child.
 It is the result of more than a year of study by Ascension and its partners on the best strategy to ensure excellence and sustainability in Catholic schools serving the highest portions of low-income scholars and families in the Minneapolis/St. Paul metropolitan area.

-Three schools are currently in the consortium: St. Peter Claver, St. John Paul II and Ascension Catholic School.
+Four schools are currently in the consortium: St. Peter Claver and St. Pascal Regional Catholic School in St. Paul and St. John Paul II and Ascension Catholic School in Minneapolis.
 Each of these schools serves scholars who primarily come from diverse backgrounds, with a large majority in need of additional academic and social support.

 We use Data to Ensure Scholars are Moving Forward